tighten/easy-embeddable-polls/README.md

 | thankYouMessage | String | "Your answer has been submitted." | A message that will be displayed after a user submits your poll. |
 | title | String | undefined | A title that will appear at the top of your poll. |

+An implementation of the `Poll` component can be seen on in [the demo](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/Demo.vue).

 ### RenderlessPoll

 A `RenderlessPoll` component is offered in addition to the `Poll` component for situations where you need to heavily customize the outputted markup of the poll.
 The `RenderlessPoll` component follows the [renderless component pattern](https://adamwathan.me/renderless-components-in-vuejs/).
 We will not dive into the concept of renderless components in this documentation, instead recommending you read the previously linked article to familiarize yourself.

-Below is an example of an implementation of the `RenderlessPoll` component, including all slot props:
+Below is an example of an implementation of the `RenderlessPoll` component, including all slot props.
+It should be noted as well that the [`Poll` component](https://github.com/tightenco/easy-embeddable-polls/blob/master/src/components/Poll.vue) is an implementation of the `RenderlessPoll` component itself.

 ```js
 <renderless-poll endpoint="http://www.example.com" :choices="{'banana_bread': 'Banana Bread', 'wheat_bread': 'Wheat Bread', 'sourdough_bread': 'Sourdough Bread'}">